Letters from Eric Roland Cotterill to his Mother, 1915 - Part 4

 well is a gnarled & knotted old tree

-the one under which Mary rested.
+the one under which they rested.
 Whether

 6/

-this is the exact tree or not, no one can say
+this is the exact tree or not. no one can say

 but it is certainly very old & is on the exact